-Of course, while performance is a key factor in deciding on a data architecture, there are other factors as well - and sometimes myths about in-memory computing come into play when those factors are considered.
+While performance is a key factor in deciding on a data architecture, there are other factors as well.
+Sometimes myths about in-memory computing come into play when those factors are considered.
 Let's look at four common myths about in-memory computing and why they are not based in fact.

 Myth #1: Too expensive.
 In the mid-1990s, loading a terabyte of data in-memory cost millions of dollars.
-However, the cost of RAM has been decreasing about 30% per year since then, so it is now much more affordable.
-Recently, Sberbank found that they could generate one billion transactions per second with the GridGain in-memory computing platform using only 10 Dell blades with a combined memory of one terabyte - at a cost of about \$25,000.
-So, memory is now very affordable and it is being used as a main system of records in many use cases.
+However, the cost of RAM has been decreasing about 30% per year.
+Memory is now very affordable and it is being used as a main system of record in many use cases.

 Myth #2: Not durable.
-While it is true that DRAM will not survive a server crash, most of today's systems are designed to solve that problem through fault-tolerance strategies such as automatic data replication and integration with persistent data stores.
-For example, the Apache[®] Ignite[TM] in-memory computing platform (and its commercial version, GridGain), will automatically persist and load data from any RDBMS or NoSQL database on disk.
+While it is true that DRAM will not survive a server crash, most of today's inmemory computing systems are designed to solve that problem through fault-tolerance strategies such as automatic data replication and integration with persistent data stores.
+For example, the Apache[®] Ignite in-memory computing platform (and its commercial version, GridGain), will automatically persist and load data from any RDBMS, NoSQL, or Hadoop disk-based database.

-Also, there are some promising developments on the horizon in the area of non-volatile memory, such as Intel's 3D XPoint: byte-addressable, flash-based memory that will plug into PCI slots and act almost like a regular DRAM.
+Also, there are some promising developments on the horizon in the area of non-volatile memory.
+For example, Intel's 3D XPoint is a byte-addressable, flash-based memory that will plug into PCI slots and act almost like current DRAM.
 Because of its non-volatile nature, this type of memory will be able to survive several restarts.
 While it will not be as fast as DRAM, it will be faster than today's flash.

 Myth #3: Flash is fast enough.
-While today's flash-based memory is definitely faster than spinning disks, it is still generally a block-level device and still must go through OS I/O, the I/O controller, marshaling, and buffering.
-For applications that need to access individual bytes of data, DRAM is still about a hundred times - or, in some cases, a thousand times - faster than flash-based access.
-If a tenmillisecond latency is good enough for a particular application, then flash-based memory is fine.
-However, if the application requires latency of one millisecond or half a millisecond, there is a benefit to paying a little more, and doing most of the processing through DRAM.
+Today's flash-based memory is faster than spinning disks but it is still generally a block-level device and must go through OS I/O, the I/O controller, marshaling, and buffering.
+For applications that need to access individual bytes of data, DRAM is about a hundred times - or, in some cases, a thousand times - faster than flash-based access.
+If a ten-millisecond latency is good enough for a particular application, then flash-based memory is fine.
+However, if the application requires latency of one millisecond, there is a benefit to paying a little more and doing most of the processing through DRAM.